w3c/wai-perspective-videos/_perspective-videos/index.md

 permalink: /perspective-videos/
 ref: /perspective-videos/
 order: 0
-description: Short videos on the impact of web accessibility for people with disabilities, and the benefits for everyone in a variety of situations.
+description: Short videos demonstrating how Web accessibility is essential for people with disabilities and useful for all in a variety of situations.
 image: /perspective-videos/img/overview.jpg
 footer: >
   <p><strong>Status:</strong> Updated 15 September 2016. <br><strong>Editor and project lead:</strong> <a href="https://www.w3.org/People/shadi">Shadi Abou-Zahra</a>.
 Developed by the <a href="https://www.w3.org/WAI/EO/">Education and Outreach Working Group (EOWG)</a> with support from the <a href="https://www.w3.org/WAI/DEV/">WAI-DEV project</a>, co-funded by the European Commission. <a href="./acknowledgements/">Acknowledgements</a>.</p>